srleecode/blog/ideals/I5 - meaning.md

     - ___UNPUBLISHED___kdqqtgjn_lTRiPdXHwXfUcYmeWcbhHe2ca0ozfWOF

 ---

+“A problem shared is a problem halved.”
+Discuss your problems with someone and then the two of you are more likely to come up with a solution.

+"When the game is over, the king and the pawn go back into the same box fear is a short pain.
+Regret lasts a lot longer

 You cannot change the past, but you can change how you percieve it, what you draw out of it.
 ## Meaning